lab1702/ubuntu-ansible/README.md

 # ubuntu-ansible

-Ansible configuration that can be used with Ubuntu 24.04 LTS.
+Ansible configuration that can be used with Ubuntu.
+Currently tested on 24.04 LTS.

 ## Complete Workstation Setup